BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Tradeoffs aside, I love this display.
-The 6.5" allows for much larger video, seeing more content at once, or being able to increase the size of content in order to see it more clearly.
 The OLED display makes it a joy to use at night when dark themes in apps kick in.

 ### Camera